stiofanEimeid/graphic-design-services/README.md

 #### Project Goals

-The goal of the project is to build a site to provide graphic design services.
-I will offer to design and build websites or simply logos and images at a price.
+The goal of the project is to build a site to provide graphic and web design services.

 #### User Goals

+As a user, I want to purchase graphical designs to address my needs.

+As an owner, I want to showcase my work and earn money for freelance design work.

 #### User Stories

-As a user, I want to:
+As a user, I want to be able to:

+- view previous work and customer testimonials;
+- use a form to order a design to fit my needs;
+- view how much my request will cost and how long it will take;
+- accept the result or request a round of changes.

 As a site owner, I want to:

+- showcase prior work to attract potential clients;
+- log in as a special user in order to see a list of all orders;
+- upload completed work.

 ### Design Choices